-Quickstart: Enable Renko in Thinkorswim
+Quickstart: Enable Renko Bars in Thinkorswim

 Recommended Renko Settings (brick size, confirm brick)